ton-community/ton-docs/docs/develop/dapps/defi/ton-payments.md

 ## Payment Channels

-The theory of payment channels is well described in [TON whitepaper](https://ton.org/docs/ton.pdf), chapter 5.1.

 You can find ready-made smart contracts [here](https://github.com/ton-blockchain/payment-channels).

 To use payments channels, you don’t need deep knowledge of cryptography.
 You can use prepared SDKs: